Hungry generation: Origins

 The origins of this movement stem from the educational establishments serving Chaucer and Spengler to the poor of India.
 The movement was officially launched, however, in November 1961 from the residence of Malay Roy Choudhury and his brother Samir Roychoudhury in Patna.
-They took the word Hungry from Geoffrey Chaucer's line "In Sowre Hungry Tyme" and they drew upon, among others, Oswald Spengler's historiographical ideas about the non-centrality of cultural evolution and progression, for philosophical inspiration.
+They took the word Hungry from Geoffrey Chaucer's line "in sowre hungry tyme" and they drew upon, among others, Oswald Spengler's historiographical ideas about the non-centrality of cultural evolution and progression, for philosophical inspiration.
 The movement was to last from 1961 to 1965.
 It is wrong to suggest that the movement was influenced by the Beat Generation, since Ginsberg did not visit Malay until April 1963, when he came to Patna.
 Poets Octavio Paz and Ernesto Cardenal were to visit Malay later during the 1960s.
 The hungry generation has some of the same ideals as The Papelipolas and the Barranquilla Group, both from Colombia, and the Spanish Generation of 68.

 History

 Writers of Hungry generation.
 From the top left moving clockwise: Saileswar Ghose, Malay Roy Choudhury and Subhas Ghose Basudeb Dasgupta, David Garcia and Subimal Basak.

 This movement is characterized by expression of closeness to nature and sometimes by tenets of Gandhianism and Proudhonism.
 Although it originated at Patna, Bihar and was initially based in Kolkata, it had participants spread over North Bengal, Tripura and Benares.
 According to Dr. Shankar Bhattacharya, Dean at Assam University, as well as Aryanil Mukherjee, editor of Kaurab Literary Periodical, the movement influenced Allen Ginsberg as much as it influenced American poetry through the Beat poets who visited Calcutta, Patna and Benares during the 1960-1970s.
-Arvind Krishna Mehrotra, now a professor and editor, was associated with the Hungry generation movement.
 Shakti Chattopadhyay, Saileswar Ghosh, Subhas Ghosh left the movement in 1964.

 More than 100 manifestos were issued during 1961–1965.
 Malay Roy Choudhury's poems have been published by Prof P. Lal from his Writers Workshop imprint.
 Howard McCord published Malay's controversial poem Prachanda Boidyutik Chhutar (i.e. Stark Electric Jesus) from Washington State University in 1965.
 The poem has been translated into several languages of the world.
-Into German by Carl Weissner,in Spanish by Margaret Randall, in Urdu by Ameeq Hanfee, in Assamese by Manik Dass, in Gujarati by Nalin Patel, in Hindi by Rajkamal Chaudhary, and in English by Howard McCord.
+Into German by Carl Weissner, in Spanish by Margaret Randall, in Urdu by Ameeq Hanfee, in Assamese by Manik Dass, in Gujarati by Nalin Patel, in Hindi by Rajkamal Chaudhary, and in English by Howard McCord.